Simple qudit ZX and ZH calculi, via integrals: Preliminaries

+ZX- and ZH-diagrams are examples of \emph{string diagrams}, which can be described as diagrams composed of dots (or boxes) and wires, where the wires denote objects and the dots/boxes denote maps on those objects.

-For two generators (or two more complicated diagrams) $\cD_1$ and $\cD_2$, we may define composite diagrams $\cD_1 \!\!\;\otimes\!\!\; \cD_2$ and $\cD_1 \!\!\;\mathbin;\!\!\; \cD_2$, which we represent schematically by~\\[-1ex] ~\\[-1ex] which we call the `parallel' and `serial' composition of $\cD_1$ and $\cD_2$.
+In the string diagrams which we consider in this article, diagrams are composed of dots or boxes, and wires.
+These diagrams can be described as being a composition of `generators', which typically consist of one (or zero) dots/boxes with some amount of meta-data, and any number (zero or more) directed wires, where the direction is usually represented by an orientation in the diagram.
+(In this article, wires are oriented left-to-right, though they are also allowed to bend upwards or downwards.)
+For any two diagrams $\cD_1$ and $\cD_2$, we may define composite diagrams $\cD_1 \!\!\;\otimes\!\!\; \cD_2$ and $\cD_1 \!\!\;\mathbin;\!\!\; \cD_2$, represented schematically by~\\[-3.25ex] ~\\[-2.25ex] which we call the `parallel' and `serial' composition of $\cD_1$ and $\cD_2$.
 In the latter case we require that the number of output wires of $\cD_1$ (on the right of $\cD_1$) equal the number of input wires of $\cD_2$ (on the left of $\cD_2$), for the composition to be well-defined.